RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 ## Possible Long Term Additions
 The following contains a list of possible extensions that could be made after the initial MVP for 3D is released.
 These are sorted in generally by importance, although not a strict guideline by any means.
 ### Built-in Primitive Drawing
-Similar to the already existing 2D primitives like `circle` `rect` and `line`, it would useful to have some built-in primitives to use for prototyping or debugging development.
-These primitives should be flexible and game-ready, such as have proper vertex UVs, tweakable vertex colors, etc. This may relate to [[#3D Data Access in Code]] since we could be editing the geometry at runtime.
+Similar to the already existing 2D primitives like `circle` `rect` and `line`, it would be beneficial to have simple built-in primitives to use for prototyping or debugging during development.
+These primitives should be flexible and game-ready, such as having proper vertex UVs, tweakable vertex colors, etc. This may relate to [[#3D Data Access in Code]] since we may also be editing the geometry at runtime.
 A good list of shapes to start out with are:
 ```js
 cube(width, height, depth)